LukeKuenneke/StorefrontExercise/README.md

 Just for clarification, an item can never have its Worth increase above 50, but "Cadmium" is a rare item and as such, its Worth is 80, and it never alters.

 Spend as much time as you feel comfortable spending.
-Typically, you can expect to commit about 1 hour towards your solution.
+Typically, you can expect to commit at least 1 hour towards your solution.
 We look forward to seeing the completed project.
 Please return all of the files that you create when submitting your solution.

 ## Languages
 - Java